MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/New-ADReplicationSite.md

 ### -RedundantServerTopologyEnabled
 Indicates whether the cmdlet creates redundant connections between sites before a failure takes place.
-When enabled, disables the Kerberos consistency checker (KCC) failover.
+When enabled, disables the Knowledge consistency checker (KCC) failover.
 Requires that automatic detection of failed connections also be disabled (+IS_TOPL_DETECT_STALE_DISABLED).

 ```yaml